yt-project/yt/doc/source/visualizing/callbacks.rst

     specified, an appropriate pair will be determined such that your scale bar is never smaller than min_frac or greater than max_frac of your plottable axis length.
-Additional customization of the scale bar is possible by adjusting the text_args and size_bar_args dictionaries.
-The text_args dictionary accepts matplotlib's font_properties arguments to override the default font_properties for the current plot.
-The size_bar_args dictionary accepts keyword arguments for the AnchoredSizeBar class in matplotlib's axes_grid toolkit.
+Additional customization of the scale bar is possible by adjusting the text_kwargs and size_bar_kwargs dictionaries.
+The text_kwargs dictionary accepts matplotlib's font_properties arguments to override the default font_properties for the current plot.
+The size_bar_kwargs dictionary accepts keyword arguments for the AnchoredSizeBar class in matplotlib's axes_grid toolkit.
 Finally, the format of the scale bar text can be adjusted using the scale_text_format keyword argument.